There’s nothing better than a walk in the great outdoors, without worrying about plants that might ruin the day!

 What to do if you suspect has eaten a poisonous plant

 No matter how careful you are, accidents happen.
 If you think your dog has eaten or chewed at a poisonous plant, it’s important to act quickly.

-Even if your pooch isn’t exhibiting symptoms, we’d advise calling or visiting your vet at the earliest opportunity.
-If you do find your pooch is exhibiting symptoms of poisoning, you should drive to the emergency vets immediately - no matter what time of day or night.
+Even if your pooch isn’t showing symptoms, we’d advise calling or visiting your vet at the earliest opportunity.
+If you do find your pooch is showing symptoms of poisoning, you should contact your vet as an emergency, no matter what time of day or night.